aejensen/computing-biostat-ucph/README.md

 spawn a lot of threads even though you're only executing a single job.
-This is e.g., the case for the keras packages and other stuff depending on TensorFlow and numpy in Python. **[TODO: We are still trying to understand how this works]**
+This is e.g., the case for the keras packages and other stuff depending on TensorFlow and numpy in Python. **[TODO: We are still trying to understand how this works]** Also, the R package `data.table` uses multi-threading by default; to avoid exceeding the allocated CPU resources, run `setDTthreads(1)` at the beginning of your script.

 # Usage